mathworks-ref-arch/matlab-parallel-server-on-kubernetes/README.md

 MATLAB Job Scheduler in Kubernetes uses a Kubernetes load balancer service to expose MATLAB Job Scheduler to MATLAB clients running outside of the Kubernetes cluster.
 By default, the Helm chart creates the load balancer for you.
+You can customize the annotations on the Kubernetes load balancer service by setting the `loadBalancerAnnotations` parameter in your `values.yaml` file.
 You can also create and customize your own load balancer service before you install the Helm chart.

 Create a Kubernetes load balancer service `mjs-ingress-proxy` to expose MATLAB Job Scheduler to MATLAB clients running outside of the Kubernetes cluster.